 Earnest could be appealing to a borrower who’s worried how their credit score could affect their application.
 This lender’s Precision Pricing offers a great deal of flexibility, with approvals based on far more than your credit score.

 To help with interest, Earnest offers a biweekly payment option and allows you to switch between fixed and variable rates every six months, as long as you make on-time payments for at least six consecutive months.
-However, Earnest requires a cosigner and is not available in Alaska, Delaware, Kentucky, Mississippi, Nevada or Rhode Island.
+However, Earnest does not allow you to apply with a cosigner and is not available in Alaska, Delaware, Kentucky, Mississippi, Nevada or Rhode Island.

 Which has a better reputation?

-SoFi is the only lender among the three with a Trustpilot review — and a 9.5 at that.
+SoFi gets a high rating of 9.1 as of June 2018 based on nearly 1,730 reviews.
 Customers have said it’s transparent and that support is easily accessible by email, chat and social media seven days a week.

-CommonBond isn’t rated on Trustpilot.
+CommonBond isn’t rated on Trustpilot yet.
 But users in online forums complain about long approval waiting periods — if they got any communication at all.
 Its intuitive website offers a loan expert waiting to answer your questions via live chat.

-Earnest is also not rated on Trustpilot, but online forums include users who seem to like the rates and terms they’ve gotten with this lender, as well as its flexible hybrid options.
+Earnest only has seven reviews and scores a relatively meaning less 8.3 out of 10 as of June 2018.
+But online forums include users who seem to like the rates and terms they’ve gotten with this lender, as well as its flexible hybrid options.
 Some users report excellent customer service, while others say they’ve jumped through hoops only to be denied a loan.